sonots/fluent-plugin-record-reformer/README.md

     `renew_record true` creates an output record newly without extending (merging) the input record fields.
 Default is `false`.

+- keep_keys

+    You may use with `renew_record true`.
+Specify record keys to be kept by a string separated by , (comma) like

+        keep_keys message,foo

 - enable_ruby *bool*

     Enable to use ruby codes in placeholders.
 See `Placeholders` section.